- The Law of the List

 The aim of this book is to open up novel ways of thinking about global security law and governance by providing a detailed sociolegal account of the listing assemblage in motion.
 The book is structured around three empirical chapters that examine the listing assemblage from different sites.
 Each chapter engages with a particular problem and traces how it is negotiated by a range of different actors to help me address the key research questions.

-2. Global listing technologies and the politics of counterterrorism expertise (Embargo until 21 March 2019)
+2. Global listing technologies and the politics of counterterrorism expertise (Embargo up to and including 21 March 2019)

-3. The list as multiple object: A critical genealogy of the UN1267 ombudsperson (Embargo until 21 March 2019)
+3. The list as multiple object: A critical genealogy of the UN1267 ombudsperson (Embargo up to and including 21 March 2019)

-4. Complexity in the courts: Mapping the spatiotemporal dynamics of the list (Embargo until 21 March 2019)
+4. Complexity in the courts: Mapping the spatiotemporal dynamics of the list (Embargo up to and including 21 March 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.